 They never appreciate or encourage anyone when a certain goal or target is achieved.
 To progress in a company there is a certain amount of team effort involved, they never appreciate this team effort.

 A bad boss never pays attention to their team or the efforts they put in for the work.
 But they are ready to criticize the slightest of the error.
-They never thank anyone for the work or effort they put in but always expects full dedication from the team.
+They never thank anyone for the work or effort they put in but always expect full dedication from the team.

 5. Plays politics: